 - Health care occupations, many of which require an associate degree or less, make up 8 of the 20 fastest growing occupations.

 - STEM occupations such as environmental engineering and science technicians require an associate degree and will experience faster than average job growth.

 - Middle-skill jobs, jobs that require education and training beyond high school but less than a bachelor degree, are a significant part of the economy.
 Of the 46.8 million job openings created by 2018, 30 percent will require some college or a two-year associate degree.

 More Key CTE Statistics

-- 2011 school year, according to the Office of Vocational and Adult Education, there were 7,494,042 secondary CTE participants, or students who took at least 1 credit of CTE, and 3,020,163 CTE concentrators who took multiple CTE credits in one career pathway.
+- In the 2010-2011 school year, according to the Office of Vocational and Adult Education, there were 7,494,042 secondary CTE participants, or students who took at least 1 credit of CTE, and 3,020,163 CTE concentrators who took multiple CTE credits in one career pathway.

 - In 2009, the average number of credits earned in CTE by high school graduates was 3.6 credits.
 Over time, the percentage of students taking a few credits of CTE and students spreading their CTE credits across multiple career fields has increased, while the percentage taking a higher concentration of credits in one field has declined.
 This is due in large part to the increased academic course taking on the part of all students, pointing to a convergence in academics and CTE.

 - In 2002, 88 percent of public high schools offered at least one CTE program.
 In addition, many high schools are served by area career centers–1,200 in 41 states, as of 2002.

 - CTE students on the postsecondary level are also a broad and varied group, but they are more likely than other students to be older, married and working part- or full-time.
 They are also more likely to come from a family background of less educational attainment.